-The Millia Davenport Publication Award, first given in 1991, is named to honor the memory of Millia Davenport (1896-1992), noted costume scholar and theatre designer.
-Her work The Book of Costume (1948), a pioneering comprehensive reference work on the history of costume, brought international recognition to this woman whose theatre design career included collaborating with Robert Edmond Jones and Donald Oenslager at the Provincetown Playhouse, Eve Le Galliene at the Civic Repertory Theatre, and James Reynolds and Maxwell Anderson on Broadway.
+The Millia Davenport Publication Award, first given in 1991, is named to honor Millia Davenport (1896-1992), noted costume scholar and theatre designer.
+Her work The Book of Costume (1948), a pioneering comprehensive reference work on the history of costume, brought international recognition to this woman, whose theatre design career included collaborating with Robert Edmond Jones and Donald Oenslager at the Provincetown Playhouse, Eve Le Galliene at the Civic Repertory Theatre, and James Reynolds and Maxwell Anderson on Broadway.

 To be eligible a book must be: